 The organ was repaired and enlarged in 1878 by Harrison, of Rochdale.
 In 1887 it was removed to its present position in the new organ-chamber.
 In 1901 it was rebuilt and new stops added by Messrs.
 Alec Young, of Manchester, and in 1947 it was again overhauled and improved by Henry Willis and Sons, Ltd., of Liverpool, at a cost of £762.
+The 1966 rebuilding cost £3,000.

-The organ-screen was designed by Rev. H.S.Patterson- the initials H.S.P. appear on the screen.
+The organ-screen was designed by Rev. H.S.
+Patterson- the initials H.S.P. appear on the screen.
 An unusual feature is the small carved scroll above the console on which is scored the music of the National Anthem.